kserve/website/docs/modelserving/v1beta1/llm/huggingface/multi-node/README.md

     }
 ```

-## Serve the Hugging Face LLM Model Using 2 Nodes
+## Serve the Hugging Face vLLM Model Using 2 Nodes

-Follow these steps to serve the Hugging Face LLM model using a multi-node setup.
+Follow these steps to serve the Hugging Face vLLM model using a multi-node setup.

 ### 1. Create a Persistent Volume Claim (PVC)